 Directly from Moscow in less than 10 hours.
 There are several trains a day, including night trains with an early morning arrival.

 There are also trains from Nizhny Novgorod and Kazan.
-You can book directly on the official site of the Russian national railway company if you have a russian bank card (might not be accessible from your country without VPN).
+You can book directly on the official site of the Russian national railway company if you have a russian bank card or on Russiantrain.com with a foreign Visa/Mastercard.

 Top 3 places to visit in Mordovia